ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/US-population-projections.md

 # U.S. Population projections at County level

-As you can see ([here](https://www.census.gov/programs-surveys/popproj/guidance.html)), the U.S. Census Bureau, only provides population projections
+As you can see ([here](https://www.census.gov/programs-surveys/popproj/guidance.html)), the U.S. Census Bureau, only provides population projections at Country level and not County level.
+For example, [here](https://www.census.gov/data/tables/2017/demo/popproj/2017-summary-tables.html), you have on the Table 3 the detailed age and sex composition population at Country level for 2020, 2025, 2035, 2040, 2045, 2055 a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Nzk2NTcxNTJdfQ==
+eyJoaXN0b3J5IjpbLTQzMTkxNDc5N119
 -->